ralf5543/frogger/README.md

 ![Characters selection](images/screenshots/frogger_characters.png)

 ### Gameplay
-Use your keyboard (or your fingers on a mobile) to guide your characters to the top of the screen.
+Use the 4 arrows of your keyboard (or your fingers on a mobile) to guide your characters to the top of the screen.
 Each time you do so, you get a point.
 Try to get extra points by picking up gems.

 Avoid red and green bugs.
 Each time they touch you, you lose 1 life point, symbolized by a heart.
 When your last heart is gone, the game is over.
 ![Game screenshot](images/screenshots/frogger_game.png)